ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 However, `cargo test` framework lowers the barriers.

-All the tests within `cargo test` are run in parallel by default, which means there is no need to write the custom code to run the tests on different threads.
+All the tests within `cargo test` are run in parallel by default, which means we can spend less effort to write the custom code for running the tests on different threads.
 The tests will be executed on the different threads automatically.
-As a result, the problems caused by data-racing emerge much more frequently, even when just running the unit tests.
+As a result, the devious problems caused by data-racing emerge much more frequently, even when just running the unit tests.
 It can show a surprising fact
 that some of the APIs cannot be run at the same time.